bar181/openai-agents/modules/module5-orchestration/docs/test_work.md

 5. **Trace Visualization**: Enhance the trace visualization to provide more detailed information about agent operations

-## Mock Approach for Testing

-To effectively test the tracing functionality, we need to:

-1. Mock the `get_current_trace()` function to return a mock trace object
-2. Create a mock trace object with the necessary methods and properties
-3. Manually process the trace after agent operations
-4. Verify that the trace processor correctly processes and stores the trace data

-This approach allows us to test the trace processor functionality without relying on the actual trace context being available.
+6. **Error Handling**: Add more robust error handling for cases where the trace context is not available

+7. **Performance Testing**: Add tests to verify the performance impact of tracing on agent operations

 ## Next Steps

-1. Implement the mock approach for testing
+1. Implement the message routing functionality in Phase 5
-2. Add more comprehensive tests for the trace processor
+2. Add tracing to the message routing system
-3. Add integration tests for the trace API endpoints
+3. Create comprehensive tests for the message routing functionality
-4. Improve error handling in the trace processor
+4. Integrate the message routing system with the existing orchestration components
-5. Add more detailed documentation about the tracing system
+5. Update the documentation to include information about the message routing system